-Humble Hilo works in behalf of the humanitarian organization World Link Partners to provide support by creating job opportunities and giving back portion of all its profits to three programs that will make a sustainable difference in the lives of Guatemalans in great need.
+Humble Hilo works in behalf of the humanitarian organization The Humble Village to provide support by creating job opportunities and giving back portion of all its profits to three programs that will make a sustainable difference in the lives of Guatemalans in great need.

 1) Child Nutrition & Clean Water Project

 Humble Hilo, in partnership with The Humble Village, collaborates with local organizations and communities to bring nutritional support to infants and children living in extreme poverty.
 Extreme poverty (living on less than $1 a day), coupled with lack of education and inaccessible healthcare, means that deaths caused by malnutrition are commonplace.
 Living on a diet of almost exclusively corn tortillas can produce potentially fatal protein malnutrition, blindness, stunting, and a myriad of illnesses.
 We help to provide result-oriented, nutritional support to children with moderate and severe malnutrition, augmenting their weights to normal levels while providing health education to the family.
 Nutrient-rich food supplements are provided to severely malnourished children; formula is provided for malnourished infants with cleft pallets, for those whose mothers have died in childbirth, or those whose mothers are too malnourished to produce milk.